Azure/azure-iot-sdks/c/doc/devbox_setup.md

 1. Create the environment variables **OpenSSLDir=c:\OpenSSL** and **PAHO_PATH=c:\Paho**.

-2. Ensure that [Perl ver.
-5.20.2 or higher](https://www.perl.org/get.html) is installed.
+2. Install [Perl ver.
+5.20.2 or higher](https://www.perl.org/get.html) (make sure it is installed in your path, type "perl -v" to verify).

 3. Open a Command Prompt.